ynput/OpenPype/website/docs/project_settings/settings_project_global.md

     - All values that cause output resolution smaller than 1 pixel are invalid.

     - Value without sign (+/-) in is always explicit and value with sign is relative.
-Output size for values "0px" and "+0px" are not the same "+0px" will keep size unchanged and value "0px" is invalid value because output would have 0 pixels.
+Output size for values "200px" and "+200px" are not the same "+200px" will add 200 pixels to source and "200px" will keep only 200px from source.
+Value of "0", "0px" or "0%" are automatically converted to "+0px" as 0px is invalid ouput.

     - Cropped value is related to center.
 It is better to avoid odd numbers if possible.